linzhi2013/MitoZ/version_2.2/README.md

 The mitogenome files in different format. **The sequences whose sequence ids have `_FivePCGs` suffixs (if any) are not considered as our mitogenome of target species, and they are output intendedly for further inspection by users**.
+All sequences with ≥ 5 PCGs besides the mitochondrial sequences will be output by MitoZ intendedly.

 <br>